macias/Skila/README.md

 Another programming language attempt in the making, visit blog at https://aboutskila.wordpress.com/.

-**External dlls**
+## Building

-Please download NLT dlls from https://sourceforge.net/projects/naivelangtools/.
+To compile Skila please use Visual Studio 2017 or compatible tool.
+Also download Naive Language Tools from https://sourceforge.net/projects/naivelangtools/.